Skip to main content

 • “That design choice significantly enhances replayability.”

-• “Areas have distinct ways to get through them depending on the skills you picked, and since you can't have every skill or see everything, there is some replayability here.”
+• “Areas seem to have quite distinct ways of getting through them depending on the skills you picked and are pumping, and even though you will spread some skills with companions, you won't be able to have every skill and see everything the game has to offer, so there's some replayability here.”

 • “Creating various space-faring scoundrels with different skill sets has been fun and immediately adds replay value upon starting the game.”